Beania magellanica: Description

 Beania magellanica is an encrusting colonial bryozoan forming multiple, roughly circular, blades, each a few centimetres in diameter.
 These are held a few millimetres above the substrate, being loosely attached by fine chitinous filaments.
 The blades are yellowish-brown and often have turned up margins; they may overlap, or even form vertical structures on occasion.
 The blades are formed from a single layer of zooids, each one linked to six others, giving an appearance similar to wire mesh.
 The individual zooids have a cylindrical body with a chitinous exoskeleton bearing a lophophore, a crown of tentacles.
 The lophophores all project on the same side of the blade, usually the top, and are large enough to be seen with the naked eye.

 Distribution

 Beania magellanica has a widespread distribution, mostly in the Southern Hemisphere; its range includes Argentina, Chile, Peru, Mexico, Falkland Islands and the Burdwood Bank, Cape Verde, South Africa, Kerguelen Islands, Prince Edward Islands, Australia, New Zealand, the Pacific coast of Japan and New Caledonia.
-Additionally, in the 21st century, it has been recorded from the north coast of Spain and from the Mediterranean Sea, from where it was not known before.